![]() deutsches Glossar |

 PROTECTION SIGNAL

-PROTECTIVE SWITCH
+PROTECTIVE POINTS

 PTC

-Abbr. to POSITIVE TRAIN CONTROL
+Abbr. of POSITIVE TRAIN CONTROL

 PURE RUNNING TIME